ddnexus/pagy/docs/api/backend.md

 Sub-method called only by the `pagy` method, it returns the hash of variables used to initialize the Pagy object.

 Override it if you need to add or change some variable.
-For example you may want to add the `:item_i18n_key` in order to customize the output _(see [How to customize the item name](/docs/how-to.md#customize-the-item-name))_, or even cache the `count`.
+For example you may want to add the `:item_name` in order to customize the output _(see [How to customize the item name](/docs/how-to.md#customize-the-item-name))_, or even cache the `count`.

 !!!warning Don't remove `:count` and `:page`